xingziye/ASM-Instrumentation/README.md

 			mv.visitMethodInsn(Opcodes.INVOKEVIRTUAL, "java/io/PrintStream", "println", "(Ljava/lang/String;)V", false);
 ```

-Notice that the process only happens when we first time load the method, it will print many times because we have already modified its bytecode under.
+Notice that the process only happens when we first time load the method, so that the method name will only print once while the parameter index will print many times because we have already modified its bytecode in the method.

 ```
 $ java -cp workspace/asm-all-5.2.jar -javaagent:ASM.jar BankTransactions